MrYsLab/python_banyan/docs/examples_intro.md

 backplane -n MyBackplane -p 12345 -s 54321 -t .01
 ```

-In the above, the parameters backplane name, the publisher port, the subscriber port,
+The parameters consisting of backplane name, the publisher port,
-and loop time have all been customized.
+the subscriber port, and loop time have all been customized in the example above.

-## Always Start The Backplane First
+##### Always Start The Backplane First

 A Python Banyan component expects the backplane to be running when it is instantiated.
 If you forget to start the backplane, the component will raise a RunTimeException.